BeamMW/docs-gitbook/cli/troubleshooting-cli.md

 E 2018-12-23.17:32:36.665 Wallet data unreadable, restore wallet.db from latest backup or delete it and reinitialize the wallet
 ```

 **Diagnosis**: You have submitted an incorrect password.
-The wallet can not decrypt the database file, which is why it reports that data is unreadable. **If you are certain you are using the correct wallet password, delete the wallet database and perform a wallet restoration from your seed phrase**.&#x20;
+The wallet can not decrypt the database file, which is why it reports that data is unreadable. **If you are certain you are using the correct wallet password, delete the wallet database and perform a wallet restoration from your seed phrase**.

 ### I am getting the`Failed.
 No inputs`exception when starting the command line wallet